introduction of Apple

 Apple Music - The History of Sound:

 "led to the next great leap in listening: Apple Music."

 Apple Music as "the next great leap in listening."

 As part of its promotional kick-off Apple created a video showing

-Apple Music as the new end point in the timeline of recorded
+Apple Music as the newest addition to the timeline of recorded

-History of Sound is the phonograph of 1888 (bypassing the
+for Apple's History of Sound is the phonograph of 1888

 Apple's video, however, isn't

 a documentary about the phonograph or a scholarly history of recorded

 sound.
 With its Apple look and feel, this is a montage